iknowjason/CMLab/labs/saltstack/saltstack-lab-guide.md

 ### Verify Salt Master

-1. SSH into the **linux1** master by looking at output from ```terraform output```.
+1. Install salt on the master using the bootstrap script with instructions here:  https://docs.saltproject.io/salt/install-guide/en/latest/topics/bootstrap.html.
+SSH into the **linux1** master by looking at output from ```terraform output```.
 The Salt Stack master software is already installed when the linux1 system bootstraps through the user-data script and ec2-agent.
 Verify that the service is running:

    ```bash
    sudo systemctl status salt-master